On the minimum modulus problem in number fields: Introduction and statement of results

-\end{theorem} \begin{remark} If one can generalize Crittenden and Vanden-Eynden's theorem \cite{CV1970} to any number field, then one may get an generalization of Theorem 1 in Klein, Koukoulopoulos and Lemieux's work \cite{KKL2022} to the setting of number fields.
+\end{theorem} \begin{remark} If one can generalize Crittenden and Vanden-Eynden's theorem \cite{CV1970} to any number field, then one may obtain a generalization of Theorem~1 in Klein, Koukoulopoulos and Lemieux's work \cite{KKL2022} to the setting of number fields.
 See \cite{BBMST2020_1} for a short proof of Crittenden and Vanden-Eynden's theorem. \end{remark}

+\begin{remark} Let $\F_q$ be a finite field.
+Let $\F_q[x]$ be the polynomial ring over $\F_q$.
+In 2024, the authors of this paper and co-author Wang \cite{LWWY2024} proved an analogue of Theorem~\ref{mainthm} for the covering systems of $\F_q[x]$.
+Moreover, in \cite{LWWY2025} they showed that there is no covering system of $\F_q[x]$ with distinct moduli for $q\ge 759$.
+Recently, this lower bound is reduced to $q>73$ in \cite{Wang2026ijnt}. \end{remark}

-Theorem~\ref{mainthm} provides a solution to Erd\H{o}s' minimum modulus problem in number fields.
-That is, in a given number field, the smallest norm of the moduli of all covering systems with distinct distingushiable moduli is uniformly bounded.
-To prove Theorem~\ref{mainthm}, following the ideas in the proof of Theorem~2 in \cite{KKL2022}, we derive analogues of the necessary lemmas and theorems in \cite{BBMRS2022, KKL2022} in the number field setting.
-Most of the proofs are very similar to those of \cite{BBMRS2022, KKL2022}.
+When we take $s = 1$ in Theorem~\ref{mainthm}, then it provides a solution to Erd\H{o}s' minimum modulus problem in number fields.
+That is, in a given number field, the smallest norm of the moduli of all covering systems with distinct moduli is uniformly bounded.
+To prove Theorem~\ref{mainthm}, we follow the ideas in the proof of Theorem~3 in \cite{KKL2022} and derive analogues of the necessary lemmas and theorems in \cite{BBMRS2022, KKL2022} in the number fields setting.
 First, in Section~\ref{sec_distortion_method} we present a notable generalization of the distortion method by introducing the theory of probability measures associated to an inverse system; see Theorem~\ref{thm_distortion_method}.
 Then we restrict it to the number fields setting for our purpose.
-One may apply Theorem~\ref{thm_distortion_method} to prove the analogue of Theorem~\ref{KKL Thm2} in other situations; say function fields.
-In Sections~\ref{boundind_moments}-\ref{sec_pf_mainthm}, we investigate the first and second moment appearing in Theorem~\ref{thm_distortion_method_nf} similarly as in \cite{KKL2022} and finally complete the proof of our main theorem.
+One may apply Theorem~\ref{thm_distortion_method} to prove the analogue of Theorem~\ref{KKL Thm3} in other situations; say function fields.
+In Sections~\ref{boundind_moments}-\ref{sec_pf_mainthm}, we investigate the first and second moments appearing in Theorem~\ref{thm_distortion_method_nf} similarly as in \cite{KKL2022} and then complete the proof of our main theorem.
+Finally, in Section~\ref{sectjthsmallestnorm}, we apply our main theorem to study the $j$-th smallest norm in a minimal covering system of a number field with distinct moduli, where we prove Theorem~\ref{thmjthsmallestnorm}.